 Glaucoma is a leading cause of vision loss and blindness in the US.
-The term Glaucoma actually refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure in the eye, but it can also be caused by eye injury, blocked blood vessels, inflammation, or severe infection in the eye.
+The term Glaucoma refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure in the eye.
+It is generally caused by aging and genetics, but it can also be caused by eye injury, blocked blood vessels, inflammation, or severe infection in the eye.
 Often glaucoma is asymptomatic until fairly advanced with irreversible optic nerve damage, so early diagnosis and treatment are essential.
 While glaucoma is generally not curable, it can be treated and controlled to prevent vision loss, especially when diagnosed early.

 Open angle glaucoma is the more common form of this condition and involves failure of the fluid inside the eye to drain properly.
 This leads to a pressure buildup in the eye, which damages the optic nerve.
 Open angle glaucoma causes a very slow deterioration of peripheral (side) vision, which is usually asymptomatic until more severe.
 The vast majority of patients with glaucoma have no symptoms unless the disease is moderate to severe.

 Angle Closure Glaucoma

 A less common form of glaucoma is angle closure, which is caused by the drainage of the eye becoming more suddenly blocked off, resulting in a sudden buildup of pressure in the eye.
 Angle closure is often symptomatic with eye pain, redness and blurred vision with halos around lights.